-BCIT takes concerns about security very seriously and has taken steps to change important default settings in Zoom and lock down functionality which is the most likely to permit a security breach.
-You can protect the privacy and security of participants in meetings as well as protect confidential BCIT information by following the tips and recommendations in this document.
+BCIT takes the protection of privacy and information security very seriously.
+You can protect the privacy and security of participants in meetings as well as protect confidential information by following these guidelines.

 For instructions about using Zoom, refer to Using Zoom in the BCIT Knowledge Base.

 Zoom cloud recording

 Due to changes in Zoom’s data centre location and BC’s privacy legislation, we are finally able to turn on cloud recording as an ability for all users on November 23, 2022.
 For Faculty, this option will replace local recording.
 For all other employees this is new functionality.
 Check the Zoom FAQ article for contextual information, see the instructions for using the new functionality, and read about security and privacy implications and settings for the new functionality.

 Tips for all Zoom meeting users

 The most common cause of privacy or security breaches with Zoom is also the simplest: sharing a meeting link with individuals who should not have access to it.
 As a general rule, don’t post meeting links where the general public can find them, and don’t share meeting invites with those who were not on the original invite list.